JohnGiorgi/DeCLUTR/README.md

 ### Evaluating with SentEval

 [SentEval](https://github.com/facebookresearch/SentEval) is a library for evaluating the quality of sentence embeddings.
 We provide a script to evaluate our model against SentEval.
+The easiest way to evaluate our models or the baselines we compare to is by using the [provided notebook](https://colab.research.google.com/github/JohnGiorgi/DeCLUTR/blob/master/notebooks/evaluating.ipynb).
+Broadly, the steps are the following:

 First, clone the SentEval repository and download the transfer task datasets (you only need to do this once)